collab-uniba/EMTK_docker/README.md

 - `-e {joy, anger, sadness, love, surprise, fear}`: the emotion to be detected.

-As a result, the script will generate an output folder in the present current directory named `training_<file.csv>_<emotion>/`, containing:
+As a result, the script will generate an output folder in the present working directory named `training_<file.csv>_<emotion>/`, containing:

 - `n-grams/`: a subfolder containing the extracted n-grams.
 - `idfs/`: a subfolder containing the IDFs computed for n-grams and WordNet Affect emotion words.